Darryl C. Towns: Personal life

 Towns is the son of former Congressman Edolphus Towns, who formerly represented the 11th and 10th Districts in Brooklyn's congressional delegation.

 He is married to Karen Boykin-Towns, Senior Counselor at Sard Verbinnen & Co., a global strategic communications consultancy.
-They have two daughters.
+She also serves as the Vice Chair of the NAACP National Board of Directors.They have two daughters.

 He is a graduate of North Carolina Agricultural and Technical State University with a degree in economics.

 2011 DWI

 Towns crashed his automobile and damaged the front end driving off a highway ramp in Westchester County, New York, and was arrested by the police for driving while intoxicated early in the morning on July 3, 2011.
 He was not injured.
 On September 19, 2011, Towns pleaded guilty to misdemeanor drunk driving charge and has to pay a nearly $900 fine, his driver's license was revoked, and has to complete two alcohol-abuse treatment programs.